cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/supported-platforms.rst

 **Berkeley DB** (Development headers)

-To enable using Berkely DB as a database backend, include the Berkeley DB development headers and make sure to configure Cyrus IMAP with ``--with-bdb``.
+To enable using Berkeley DB as a database backend, include the Berkeley DB development headers and make sure to configure Cyrus IMAP with ``--with-bdb``.

 Berkeley DB Versions and Conversion